 To build the muscles that strengthen a horse’s topline, first you have to get the horse to work correctly — to use his back, engage his abdominals, and push from behind and connect with your hand.

-You can tell when a horse isn’t working correctly.
-His underneck is too developed, there’s not enough muscle over the back and they might be a bit “saggy” in the belly or back even if they aren’t fat.
+You can tell when a horse isn’t working correctly by looking at his musculature.
+If your horse’s underneck is too developed, there’s not enough muscle over the back and they might be a bit “saggy” in the belly or back even if they aren’t fat.

 Guess what?
 That describes Sheldon!
 He is a bit thin right now but mostly he needs to put muscle in the right places.
 He needs to lose the muscle under his neck and put it on the top of his neck and his back.
 He’s a bit over muscled and tight in his glutes.